physical therapist examining a mans knee

 Physical therapy insurance & payment options

 We work with most major insurance providers.
 Although coverage will vary from plan to plan, many physical therapy, occupational therapy and speciality therapy programs are covered under insurance.
-Learn more about our insurance coverage and self-pay options for physical therapy.
+Call now to confirm if your plan is in-network and to learn about our self-pay options.